cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationMedianAbsoluteDeviation.rst

 VmAllocationPolicyMigrationMedianAbsoluteDeviation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public VmAllocationPolicyMigrationMedianAbsoluteDeviation(PowerVmSelectionPolicy vmSelectionPolicy)
+.. java:constructor:: public VmAllocationPolicyMigrationMedianAbsoluteDeviation(VmSelectionPolicy vmSelectionPolicy)
    :outertype: VmAllocationPolicyMigrationMedianAbsoluteDeviation

    Creates a VmAllocationPolicyMigrationMedianAbsoluteDeviation with a \ :java:ref:`safety parameter <getSafetyParameter()>`\  equals to 0 and no \ :java:ref:`fallback policy <getFallbackVmAllocationPolicy()>`\ .